mjclobo/CWT_Multi/docs/index.rst

 perform a version of continuous wavelet transform (CWT) analysis that is specialized for application to nonstationary tidal data.

-Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.
+See below to navigate to pages that detail program installation, background maths, the theory of CWT_Multi, and how to use CWT_Multi in practice.

 .. note::